 The BECVortex Project is a resource for people interested in experiments on quantized vortices in atomic quantum fluids.

 What is a BEC?

-A Bose–Einstein condensate (BEC) is a state of matter of a dilute gas of bosons cooled to temperatures very close to absolute zero (that is, very near 0 K or −273.15 °C).
-Under such conditions, a large fraction of bosons occupy the lowest quantum state, at which point macroscopic quantum phenomena become apparent.
-It is formed by cooling a gas of extremely low density, about one-hundred-thousandth the density of normal air, to ultra-low temperatures.
+A dilute-gas Bose–Einstein condensate (BEC) is a state of matter of a dilute gas of bosonic atoms (we use 87Rb) cooled to temperatures very close to absolute zero — a few billionths of a degree above absolute zero: 0 K, or −273.15 °C. Under such conditions, a large fraction of the atoms occupy the ground state energy level of the trapping potential, at which point macroscopic quantum phenomena become apparent.
+Our BECs are microscopic gas droplets of about a million atoms at extremely low density — about a million times less dense then normal air.